-- 104. On May 11, 2015, FSC issued a press release announcing its results for the second fiscal quarter ended March 31, 2015.
-The results show that FSC's investment income and business fundamentals had continued to deteriorate.
+- 104. On May 11, 2015, FSC issued a press release announcing its second fiscal quarter ended March 31, 2015 financial results, which demonstrated that FSC's investment income and business fundamentals had continued to deteriorate.
 FSC reported net investment income of \$29.5 million, or \$0.19 per share, a decrease of 16% from the prior quarter and a decrease of more than 25% as compared to the quarter leading up to the FSAM IPO, and diluted EPS of (\$0.17).
-In addition, FSC's quarterly fee income fell from \$17.9 million the prior quarter to \$5.7 million. - 105.
-On the conference call to discuss the quarterly results, one analyst provided the following blunt assessment of FSC's failure to offer a favorable return to shareholders:
+In addition, FSC's quarterly fee income had plummeted from \$17.9 million the prior quarter, to just \$5.7 million, which indicated that FSC had run into difficulties generating the liquidity needed to fund new investments or generate additional income going forward. - 105.
+On the conference call to discuss the quarterly results, one analyst became palpably frustrated with FSC's failure to offer a favorable return to shareholders:

 But the income as a shareholder just hasn't been there - there's no two ways about it.
 It just hasn't been there.
 The growth has not translated to shareholder value.
-More senior assets has not translated to more income because of the high fees. ...
+More senior assets has not translated to more income because of the high fees.

-And first of all, why with [sic] the shareholder allow you to grow, i.e. put your stock price above book value given the past performance?
+And first of all, why with [sicJ the shareholder allow you to grow, i.e. put your stock price above book value given the past performance?
 It's kind of a chicken and the egg.
 You have to do something for the shareholder to ever be allowed to grow in my opinion.
 And yet there is not going to be in the shareholder benefit, only on incremental growth.
 So how does the Board view that?
 How do you view that?

 There's no benefit for the shareholder in changing the fees on incremental growth?